markokfs/dhnpype/README.md

 │   ├── figures
 │   │   └── logo.png                      # dhnpype logo
 │   └── one_branch.ipynb                  # An example of a 1-branch network simulation in a Jupyter notebook
-├── AUTHOR                                # List of contributors
+├── AUTHORS                               # List of contributors
 ├── LICENSE                               # Software license
 ├── README.md                             # This file
 └── requirements.txt                      # Package dependencies